- How to use Colombo ILL

 Can I remove the label that is affixed to the cover?

-Kindly do not remove the ILL label affixed to the cover of the book.
+Do not remove the ILL label affixed to the cover of the book.
 This ILL label identifies the book as belonging to another library.
-If the label is removed, the book may accidentally get shelved with the rest of the McGill Library collection.
+If the label is removed, the book may be lost or misshelved with the rest of the McGill Library collection.

 What should I do if I can't return my ILL document on time?